 WONDERHEADS is a multi-award winning physical theatre company specializing in mask performance and exquisite visual storytelling for adults and children.
 Our work is performed in full-face mask, a wordless form that mixes European larval mask traditions with character mask styles, resulting in a craft rarely seen on North American stages.
 Audiences have described the experience as watching a living cartoon – the whimsy and imagination of Pixar or Warner Bros in theatrical form.
-In this distinct style of storytelling, along with with rich soundscapes, fantastical puppetry, timeless slapstick and deft physical performance, we WONDERHEADS make it our business to step beyond words and ignite the hearts and imaginations of our every audience member.
+In this distinct style of storytelling, along with rich soundscapes, fantastical puppetry, timeless slapstick and deft physical performance, we WONDERHEADS make it our business to step beyond words and ignite the hearts and imaginations of our every audience member.

 a feeling of surprise mingled with admiration, caused by something beautiful, unexpected, unfamiliar, or inexplicable.

 the upper part of the human body composed of paper, glue and magic.